 NEW FINDINGS

 What is the central question of this study?
 This study examines the relationship between breathing frequency and body mass in mammals from different habitats (aquatic, semi-aquatic, and terrestrial) under basal conditions.
-Restricting data to inactive, non-pregnant/non-lactating, adult mammals in their thermoneutral environment following an overnight fast helps reduce potential confounding factors from variables that may alter respiratory rate.
+Restricting data to inactive, non-pregnant/non-lactating, adult mammals in their thermoneutral environment following an overnight fast helps clarify this relationship by reducing any influence of factors that may alter respiratory rate.

 What is the main finding and its importance?

 Similar to past studies, the results suggest that the basal respiratory frequency scales differently in aquatic/semi-aquatic mammals as compared with terrestrial mammals.
-However, only including data with a more restrictive definition of basal, the mass-exponent (slope) for the aquatic/semi-aquatic is less steep as compared with past studies.
-This highlights the importance to carefully screen the data for comparative studies.
+However, only including data with a more restrictive definition of basal, the mass-exponent (slope) for aquatic/semi-aquatic mammals is less steep as compared with past studies.
+This highlights the importance of careful data screening for comparative studies.

 Abstract

 We collected breathing frequency following an overnight fast in adult, non-pregnant/non-lactating, inactive, mammals ranging in body mass from 15-5520 kg.
 The data included results from 347 indivdual animals from 36 species that were divided into terrestrial, semi-aquatic and aquatic mammals based on their life history.
 Following attempts to limit collection of breathing frequency using a basal definition, our results suggest that there are differences in the allometric mass-exponent between terrestrial and aquatic/semi-aquatic mammals.
-An allometric regression model, where both body mass (Mb) and breathing frequency were transformed using the common logarithm (log10) suggested that the allometric mass-exponent for terrestrial mammals (-0.3030.062) was different from both aquatic (-0.1250.046) amd semi-aquatic mammals (-0.0710.058).
-For semi-aquatic mammals, the breathing frequency was lower in water, and this difference did not depend on the termperature of the media (water/air).
+An allometric regression model, where both body mass (Mb) and breathing frequency were transformed using the common logarithm (log10), suggested that the allometric mass-exponent for terrestrial mammals (-0.3030.061) was different from both aquatic (-0.1240.045) amd semi-aquatic mammals (-0.0910.051).
+For semi-aquatic mammals, the breathing frequency was lower in water, but we detected no association of the breathing frequency and the temperature of the medium (water/air).
 We propose that allometric studies of cardiorespiratory function should, if possible, adhere to the basal defintion during data collection, similar that used for metabolic rate.
 Such data will provide valuable information for comparative medicine of large, exotic species where controlled baseline data may be difficult to obtain.

 1) Introduction